 DPS Alerts is the push notification system that contacts residents in St. Louis City with news and information from the St. Louis Department of Public Safety (DPS).

 The Building Division enforces the City building code, issues building permits, conducts building inspections, demolishes vacant buildings, and enforces zoning ordinances.

-City Emergency Management Agency
+City Emergency Management Agency (CEMA)

 The City of St. Louis Emergency Management Agency (CEMA), a division of the Department of Public Safety, maintains an ongoing program of mitigation, preparedness, response and recovery

-Civilian Oversight Board (COB)
+Division of Civilian Oversight

 Established on Sept.
 14, 1857, the St. Louis Fire Department is the second oldest career Fire Department in the United States

 Empowering residents to sustain a quality environment within their neighborhood through effectively and efficiently registering and routing City services, providing information, assistance, education, and intervention.

 Coordinating public safety resources and community violence intervention programs to make St. Louis neighborhoods safer.